Back to Top

 Do you see yourself supporting a patient’s overall wellbeing by preventing and treating dental diseases and improving oral health?

 Dental hygienists provide preventive, therapeutic and educational dental health services to patients in a variety of different settings.
-The dental hygiene program from the College of Allied Health Sciences’ Department of Undergraduate Health Professions helps prepare students for this rewarding career.
+The dental hygiene program from the College of Allied Health Sciences’ Department of Allied Health Professions helps prepare students for this rewarding career.

 Augusta University is Georgia’s Health Sciences Center of Excellence, and we offer an experience like no other.
 Join us to become tomorrow’s health care professionals today.